 Phase One formal consultation

 The Rail Central team has carried out extensive consultation with stakeholders since 2015, including the local community, county, borough and parish councils and statutory consultees.
 In April 2016, the initial draft plans for Rail Central were presented to the public at a series of public exhibitions, which formed part of a statutory process of community consultation known as Phase One Consultation.
 As part of that consultation, we published updated illustrative plans and new visual material in summer 2016.
 This first phase of consultation ended on 21 October 2016.

-Feedback from Phase One consultation has helped us to shape the plans, contributing to the design process alongside the outputs of our technical work and surveys.
-We have carried out and completed a full spectrum of technical work, such as ground surveys, environmental and ecological assessments and highways assessments and are progressing with updated plans.
+Feedback from Phase One consultation helped us to shape the plans, contributing to the design process alongside the outputs of our technical work and surveys.
+We also carried out and completed a full spectrum of technical work, such as ground surveys, environmental and ecological assessments and highways assessments to inform the development of the plans.

 Phase Two formal consultation

-At this consultation Ashfield Land and Gazeley GLP showed how the plans have developed since the earlier round of consultation (Phase One.)
-This website and the public exhibition panels (available in the project library) provide an introduction to the project and explain our approach to managing key issues such as access, highways and the environment.
-A number of additional documents was published as part of this consultation and are available in the project library of this website.
-These include the:
+At this consultation Ashfield Land and Gazeley GLP showed how the plans have developed since the earlier round of consultation (Phase One).
+This website and the public exhibition panels (available in the project library) provide an introduction to the project and explain Ashfield Land and Gazeley GLP’s approach to managing key issues such as access, highways and the environment.
+A number of additional documents were published as part of this consultation and are available in the project library of this website.
+These included the:

 - Preliminary Environmental Information Report (PEIR), Non-technical summary and technical appendices